rachaelmmccue/Capstone/README.md

 <p align="center"><img src="img/context_type.png" width=60% height=60% alt="bar chart context type"></p>

 Below is the average skip rate depending on hour of the day.
-The chart is in miltary hours, zo 0 is midnight and it ends at 23 which is 11pm.
+The chart is in miltary hours, so 0 is midnight and it ends at 23 which is 11pm.
 This chart shows a dip in the morning hours, and the skip rate increases as the evening approaches.

 <p align="center"><img src="img/hour_of_day.png" width=60% height=60% alt="line chart hour of day"></p>